dioxine/hackintosh-gigabyte-x570s-aorus-elite-ax-sonoma/README.md

 In my setup, I ENABLED **Above 4G Decoding** in my BIOS and removed `npci=0x3000` from the boot args because it doesn't boot with that option disabled.

-If you want to use my EFI setup, you have to check whether this option enabled or not, if you want to disable **Above 4G Decoding** then you should add that `npci=0x3000` arguments from the `boot-args`.
+If you want to use my EFI setup, you have to check whether this option enabled or not, if you want to disable **Above 4G Decoding** then you should add that `npci=0x3000` arguments to the `boot-args`.

 #### About fixing PAT methods